icloud-ecnu/Opara/README.md

 ## Publication
 ### *Opara* Journal Version:
-[1] Aodong Chen, Fei Xu, Li Han, Yuan Dong, Li Chen, Zhi Zhou, and Fangming Liu, "[Opara: Exploiting Operator Parallelism for Expediting DNN Inference on GPUs](https://github.com/icloud-ecnu/Opara/blob/main/pdf/tc-opara.pdf)," accepted by IEEE Transactions on Computers, 2024.
+[1] Aodong Chen, Fei Xu, Li Han, Yuan Dong, Li Chen, Zhi Zhou, and Fangming Liu, "[Opara: Exploiting Operator Parallelism for Expediting DNN Inference on GPUs](https://ieeexplore.ieee.org/document/10707307)," IEEE Transactions on Computers, 2025, 71(1): 325-333.
+DOI: 10.1109/TC.2024.3475589.

-We have also uploaded our manuscript to [Arxiv](https://arxiv.org/abs/2312.10351), and we welcome any citations of our paper during the review process of IEEE TC.
+Our paper has been published in IEEE Transactions on Computers, and we welcome any citations of our work as below.
 ```
-@misc{chen2023opara,
+@article{chen2025opara,
   title={Opara: Exploiting Operator Parallelism for Expediting DNN Inference on GPUs},
-      author={Aodong Chen and Fei Xu and Li Han and Yuan Dong and Li Chen and Zhi Zhou and Fangming Liu},
+  author={Chen, Aodong and Xu, Fei and Han, Li and Dong, Yuan and Chen, Li and Zhou, Zhi and Liu, Fangming},
-      year={2023},
-      eprint={2312.10351},
-      archivePrefix={arXiv},
-      primaryClass={cs.DC}
+  journal={IEEE Transactions on Computers},
+  volume={71},
+  number={1},
+  pages={325--333}
+  year={2025},
+  publisher={IEEE}
 }
 ```